rhagelstrom/BetterCombatEffects/README.md

 * **STREGENE (N)** Apply regeneration to temporary HP at the end of the actors turn who applied the effect.
 (N) can be number or dice string

+### Absorption

+* **ABSORB: [damage type] (H)** The Actor will heal the amount of damage dealt of the specified damage type.
+(H) The Actor will heal half rounded down of the specified damage type.
+The Actor likely should also be immune, "IMMUNE: [damage type]" to the same damage type to produce the desired results.

 ## 5E/3.5E/PFRPG